Grrom/NotRe/README.md

-It's a cloud function for reading stuff in notion
+It's a cloud function for reading notion views

-Input: database_id, view_id
+Input: organization, database_id, view_id

-output: jsonds
+output: json of contents of pages in the view